CharityCompassionCoin-CCC/tronsr-template/COMMUNITY_PLAN.md

 Freeze Voters:

-Those whom casted top ten highest voting volumes will receive 50% of block production rewards every 24 hours in the form of Tron TRX: along with an annual end of year bonus allotment of TRX as well.
+Those whom casted top ten highest voting volumes will receive 50% of block production rewards every week in the form of Tron TRX: along with an annual end of year bonus allotment of TRX as well.
+Every Monday at 12AM UTC time the entire prior weeks worth of TRX SR rewards will be compiled, calculated and distributed out to all voters wallet addresses.
+This will allow for further voting stability and sustainable bandwidth expenditures.

 If one of top ten voters changes then the rewards will be divided accordingly also to the new voters.